NoBlackBoxes/LastBlackBox/boxes/electrons/_lessons/NB3_Building-a-Battery.md

-# Electrons: NB3 : Building a Battery
+# Electrons : NB3 : Building a Battery
 Let's build a version of the *first* battery, and use it to power an LED.

 ## [Video](https://vimeo.com/1029280971)